awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/deployment-beanstalk-netcore.md

 ## Permissions<a name="tkv-deploy-using-wizard-netcore-permissions"></a>

-The **Permissions** page is used for assigning AWS credentials to the EC2 instance\(s\) running your application\.
+The **Permissions** page is used for assigning AWS credentials to the EC2 instances running your application\.
 This is important if your application uses the AWS SDK for \.NET to access other AWS services\.
 If you are not using any other services from your application then you can leave this page at its default\.

 ## Application Options<a name="tkv-deploy-using-wizard-netcore-app-options"></a>